Helical strake: Description

 Helical strakes are fins that follow a helix down a structure; they are commonly used on cylindrical bodies such as chimneys and pipelines.
 Starting with screw heads, strakes continue along the structure and disrupt the vortexes that form as a result of fluid flow by ensuring that flow is shed at different heights and no structured vortexes can be formed.
 In this manner, strakes reduce vibrations and mitigate fatigue; multiple strakes are often used, as this minimizes the possibility of alternate vortexes forming.
 They may be used on their own, or in conjunction with other devices such as fairings.

 Strakes need not follow the entirety of the structure.
-Vibration suppression is most evident in the areas exposed to higher flow velocities, while strakes in lower-velocity areas have less effect.
+Vibration suppression is most effective in regions where structural deflection is highest, as these are the areas where modal displacement is greatest, as these regions contribute most strongly to the overall dynamic response.
 Consequently, many structures are only covered in helical strakes where the vibrations are greatest; many are limited to the upper third of the structure.
-In deepwater structures, for instance, strakes may only cover the portion exposed to surface currents, while areas exposed to the slower waters below are left tubular.

 Sections of helical strakes are generally assembled from shorter lengths.
 Strakes thus commonly consist of a series of segments, with the number determined by the length of the structure covered.
 Metal strakes are cut from larger plates to a radius of curvature informed by the number of revolutions around the stack.
 Conventionally, strakes have a pitch of 16 to 17.5D, though other pitches may be used.

 Helical strakes are less sensitive to flow direction than alternatives such as fairings.
 However, they have several shortcomings.
 They significantly increase mean drag, and as a result loading is increased.
-Strakes are less effective under a certain mass-damping parameter.
-Strakes have reduced effectiveness when flow is turbulent.
+Strakes are ineffective when the structure has insufficient mass per unit length or insufficient structural damping, resulting in vibration amplitudes that cannot be reduced to acceptable levels.
+Installing strakes on an existing structure is less effective when the incoming flow is already turbulent, as turbulent flow reduces vortex shedding coherence and introduces broadband excitation, limiting the additional suppression achievable by strakes.
 Strakes likewise are less effective when located downstream from each other; the wake behind the first strake is unstable, and thus the efficacy of downstream strakes varies significantly.
 Staggered helical strakes are likewise less effective.
 The presence of structures perpendicular to the cylinder will also reduce strakes' effectiveness.

+Helical strakes are often considered an economical solution for mitigating flow-induced vibrations.
+However, they cannot be regarded as universally effective.
+Their performance depends strongly on structural and aerodynamic parameters and is only considered reliable where sufficient structural mass and damping are present, and coherent vortex shedding remains the dominant excitation mechanism.
+In cases where these conditions are not met, vibration amplitudes may remain excessive despite the presence of strakes.
+Under such circumstances, alternative mitigation measures that increase the effective modal damping, such as tuned mass dampers, may be required to achieve acceptable vibration levels.